Qlik-PE/replicate-k8s/demo/README.md

 ## Running the Demo

-Follow these steps to run the demo
+Follow these steps to run the demo.

 ### Start Minikube